wxx0136/RRC_Portfolio/README.md

 Change the color theme of the website ( choose 2 colors to create a gradient ):

-Go to `src/styles/abstracts/_variables.scss` and only change the values on this classes `$main-color` and `$secondary-color` to your prefered HEX color
+Go to `src/styles/abstracts/_variables.scss` and only change the values on this classes `$main-color` and `$secondary-color` to your preferred HEX color

 ```scss
 // Default values